 Take Venclexta Starting Pack with food and water, at the same time each day.

 If you vomit shortly after taking Venclexta Starting Pack, do not take another tablet.
 Wait until the next day to take your medicine at the scheduled time.

-Venclexta Starting Pack can lower blood cells that help your body fight infections.
+Venclexta Starting Pack can lower your blood cell counts.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.